Cœur de pirate: Awards

 Cœur de pirate received a 2009 CBC Radio 3 "Bucky" award determined by listener votes.
 Her song "Comme des enfants" received the 2009 "Bucky" award for "Best Reason to Learn French".
 In 2010, Martin won the International Achievement Award at the Francophone SOCAN Awards in Montreal.
 Martin won the 2014 Original Light Mix Score, New IP award by National Academy of Video Game Trade Reviewers for her work on the video game Child of Light.

+Berlin Music Video Awards

+The Berlin Music Video Awards is an international film festival that promotes the art of music videos.

 Félix Awards

 The Félix Awards are presented by the Association du disque, de l'industrie du spectacle québécois to artists from Quebec.
 Martin has won four awards from 13 nominations.